HTTP monitors reporting results

 Through the Availability section, you can also access Notebooks Notebooks with three predefined DQL queries which are executed to get data from Synthetic events in Grail.

-The following predefined queries are examples of how to deal with synthetic monitor execution details using our Dynatrace Query Language.
+The predefined queries are examples of how to deal with synthetic monitor execution details using our Dynatrace Query Language.
 You can use those queries as patterns and adjust them to your needs.

 • Query number 1—returns an executions list of the selected monitors within the selected time range.
 For each execution, the query returns a timestamp, basic information about the result, and an ID.